sysgears/spinjs/README.md

 #### Current working directory
 When reading `.spinrc.js` configs `spinjs` does so recursively in all the child directories.
 When config in each such directory is being read or builder get executed, process current working directory is set to point to this same directory.
 This scheme of operation should be compatible to all 3rd party tools.

+#### Profiling builders
+To troubleshoot builder performance set `profile: true` option on the builder.
+This will generate `profileEvents.json` file inside `build` dir.
+In order to view the profile file:
+  - Go to Chrome, open `DevTools`, and go to the `Performance tab` (formerly Timeline).
+  - Drag and drop generated file `profileEvents.json` into the profiler.

+It will then display timeline stats and calls info.

 ### Community support